Apps for work and community

 A course for adventurous senior citizens at Mildmay Community Centre – Monday afternoons in March 2023

-NB: This course has started.
+NB: This course has finished.

 This is a course about being able to do something useful or essential – apps used by work teams, individual entrepreneurs and creators.
 You will learn the basics of Google WorkSpace – a package of apps widely used by business and non-profit organisations.